 Firstly, don’t worry: there’s no need to cancel all your individual policies and pay out a small fortune in cancellation fees.
-Many multi-car insurers allow you to start a multi-car policy with one car and add the other cars later on.
-When you purchase the policy, the insurer will ask you for the renewal dates of the other cars you wish to add to the policy.
+Many multi-car insurance providers allow you to start a multi-car policy with one car and add the other cars later on.
+When you purchase the policy, the insurance provider will ask you for the renewal dates of the other cars you wish to add to the policy.
 Once they come up for renewal, they will automatically be added to the policy.
-But remember to let your original insurer know that you wish to switch provider in order to cancel the renewal of the policy.
+But remember to let your original insurance provider know that you wish to switch provider in order to cancel the renewal of the policy.

 The annual insurance policy will only begin once all cars have been added to the multi-car policy.
 Until the last car is added, the other cars will be covered by short-term insurance.
 This means that once all cars have been added to the policy, the larger annual payment will come off, although this will include the discounts you’ve built up from adding multiple cars.